apache/fury-site/docs/guide/dart/type-registration.md

 Register an independently annotated concrete parent only when values whose runtime type is that parent are also serialized.
 A provider-only `@ForyStruct(exposePrivateFields: true)` boundary supplies generated field access and has no registration entry of its own.
+See [Struct Inheritance](inheritance.md) for boundary and child-schema options.

 External structural serializers use the same generated registration API.
 Pass the external target type: